vanadium/website/content/tutorials/basics.md

 {{# helpers.warning }}
-  # Warning - the next command demonstrates failure!
+## Warning: The next command demonstrates failure!

 The correct pieces are in place to attempt a request - but the next command shows that you've not yet established the conditions for authorization.

 {{/ helpers.warning }}